 The SA will, as soon as possible after the spring election, hold an organizational and planning meeting.
-The SA shall elect any officers it deems important to the normal operations of the SA at some timeprior to June 1st.At this meeting, the voting members will elect from among themselves the offices of Vice President of Internal Operations, Vice President for Finance and Vice President for Public Relations.
+The SA shall elect any officers it deems important to the normal operations of the SA at some time-prior to June 1st.
+At this meeting, the voting members will elect from among themselves the offices of Vice President of Internal Operations, Vice President for Finance and Vice President for Public Relations.
 The voting members will elect for either the undergraduate body at large or from among themselves the office of Director of Elections.
 Additionally, at this meeting the members will affirm the appointments of Parliamentarian and Executive Archivist.
-Self-nomination will be in order in each of Comment [Alexander20]: Moved from Bylaws 4.1.d Changed wording at the start of the section to reflect the existence of two methods of member removal.
+Self-nomination will be in order in each of the elected offices.
+The offices of Parliamentarian and Executive Archivist will be appointed by the SA President.
+Each nominee for the respective offices shall be subject to two thirds majority approval of the SA voting members.
+After such internal election, the newly elected officers will undertake the immediate responsibilities of their positions.
+The SA will also elect two of its voting members to the UA.
+Self nomination will be in order in each of these elections.
+Elections for officers shall be by secret ballots.
+SA voting members may have one vote for each position to be filled, but may not vote for any one individual twice on any ballot.